- Borrow & Request

 A list of the interviews that are part of this collection are on the "Oral Histories, Videos" tab in this guide.

-The Oregon Hop Growers Association Records (OHGA) document administration and various activities, including outreach events and the collection of statistical information about hop production in the U.S. and abroad.
+The Oregon Hop Growers Association Records document the administration of the OHGA and its various activities, including outreach events and the collection of statistical information about hop production in the United States and abroad.

 Hop Growers of America Records